cryptomisa/CIPs/README.md

-# GIPs
+# CIPs
-Gitcoin Improvement Proposals (GIPs) describe standards for the Gitcoin platform, including core protocol specifications, client APIs, community standards, and contract standards.
+Cryptomisa Improvement Proposals (GIPs) describe standards for the Gitcoin platform, including core protocol specifications, client APIs, community standards, and contract standards.

 This process is a fork of [Ethereum EIPs](https://github.com/ethereum/EIPs).